danderson/nat-birthday-paradox/README.md

 connectivity.
 You have to crank both sides to 65536 probes each (e.g. 256 probes from each of 256 sockets, on both sides) to get back to a 64% probability of communication.

+## Algorithms

+The formulas to compute the probability of traversal aren't documented, because doing so would require writing a small explanatory proof, and I can't be bothered to do the requisite TeX shuffling.
+It's a small variant on the birthday paradox, so if you follow the proof of that, and make the necessary tweaks to account for the fact that we're hunting for a collision between two sets, rather than collisions within one set, you'll arrive at the logic.

+I've also left in the code that runs one iteration of the birthday attack, as an attempt to illustrate what would happen in real network code that runs it, and specifically what we're trying to find collisions on in the easy and hard cases - which is also where the huge escalation in difficulty comes from for the "hard" case.